-You can rummage at Goodwill and other thrift shops, which usually offer the lowest prices for secondhand threads.
-And there are still also a lot of local consignment stores.
+You can also rummage at Goodwill and other thrift shops, which usually offer the lowest prices for secondhand threads.
+And there are still a lot of local consignment stores.

 Because so many of us nerds trade up to get the latest, greatest devices, the electronics market is ripe for low-price picking.
 Although you can save a lot buying used tech vs. new, a lot of the secondhand stuff still comes with big price tags, which means the stakes are often higher than, say, nabbing a $10 tennis racket.
-And for computers, smartphones, TVs, and the like, it can be really difficult to determine if your deal includes a defective product.
+And for computers, smartphones, TVs, and the like, it can be difficult to determine if your deal includes a defective product.

 Stuff that was returned because the buyer wanted something else is fine; in theory, that’s the same as buying new, but the box or packaging was unsealed.

 While we think refurbished stuff sold by manufacturers is probably fine, we wouldn’t buy secondhand items from other (even well-known) retailers.
-You just can’t know where they got their products, or what (if anything) was done to refurbish them.
-While manufacturers like Apple promise “you will receive a ‘like new’ device with genuine Apple replacement parts (as needed) that has been thoroughly cleaned and inspected...with new battery and outer shell,” many other stores are hawking items that were returned because they were defective; the store or manufacturer has (hopefully) repaired them and then dumped them onto the secondary market.
+You just can’t know where they got their products or what (if anything) was done to refurbish them.
+While manufacturers like Apple promise “You will receive a ‘like new’ device with genuine Apple replacement parts (as needed) that has been thoroughly cleaned and inspected...with new battery and outer shell,” many other stores are hawking items that were returned because they were defective; the store or manufacturer has (hopefully) repaired them and then dumped them onto the secondary market.
 We’d rather buy something that was never defective.

-Click here for our ratings of upholsterers.
+Click here for ratings of upholsterers.
 We also have ratings of furniture repair shops.
-But before going that route, carefully inspect the item to decide whether it’s likely to last long enough to justify the cost of recovering or repair.
+But before going that route, carefully inspect the item to decide whether it’s likely to last long enough to justify rehab costs.

 Board games are also plentiful in the secondhand market.
 Before buying, make sure sellers attest that all critical pieces are accounted for (Clue isn’t the same without Professor Plum or the candlestick).

-If you go with person-to-person purchasing (eBay, Etsy, or Craigslist), beware of scams like phony GIA certificates, defective diamonds that have been treated, and more.
+With person-to-person purchasing (eBay, Etsy, or Craigslist), beware of scams like phony GIA certificates, defective diamonds that have been treated, and more.
 Consider taking any expensive piece to an independent appraiser before finalizing the sale.